+Round cages are not recommended for most bird species for a variety of reasons.
 First and foremost, round cages are dangerous for the inhabitant.
-Any animal in a round cage could very easily get a toe, beak, tail, or entire foot or ankle caught in that smaller space and be helpless to free itself.
-This is a very real danger in and of itself and you really don’t need another reason to reject this type of cage.
+Any animal in a round cage could easily get a toe, beak, tail, or entire foot or ankle caught in the small space where the bars gather at the top of the cage.
+This is a very real danger in and of itself, and you don’t need another reason to reject this type of cage.
 But there are more reasons than just this danger of the V-shaped construction at the top.

 They Aren't Easy to Clean

-They Aren't Recommended By The Industry
+They Aren't Recommended by the Industry

-They Are Awkward For Companion Birds
+They Are Awkward for Companion Birds

-Accessories Aren't Designed To Fit Them
+Accessories Aren't Designed to Fit Them

 For these reasons, it may be easier for both you and your pet to opt for a square or rectangular cage.
 By doing so, you can provide your companion bird with a comfortable home and provide yourself with an enclosure that is easy to keep clean and well stocked with fun accessories your bird loves and needs to keep her happy.